converged-computing/performance-study/experiments/google/compute-engine/experiment/README.md

 - [ ] kripke missing params for most
 - Google Cloud is the first one where larger miniFE problem size (640) causes an error - it runs out of memory, but only 2 nodes
-- amg is the 2013 version, spack builds do not work

 ## Experiment